 Single serve coffee maker with automatic shut-off (ex.
 Keurig, Bella, etc.)

-* Nebraska Hall and the Frequency residents should bring kitchen equipment, cooking appliances, toilet paper and cleaning supplies.
+* Nebraska Hall, UC-Building and the Frequency residents should bring kitchen equipment, cooking appliances, toilet paper and cleaning supplies.

-* Cassell, Centennial, East Campus, and the Frequency should bring bathroom cleaning supplies and toilet paper.
+* Cassell, Centennial, East Campus, and Scott Circle Hotel residents should bring bathroom cleaning supplies and toilet paper.